somedude72/vint/docs/pages/home.md

 ## Quickstart

-The following tutorial will install and setup the vint library in a CMake project as well as demonstrate basic examples and usages of this library.
+The following tutorial will install and set up the vint library in a CMake project as well as demonstrate basic examples and usages of this library.
 Make sure you have both CMake and Make installed and on your path before continuing.
 At least c++11 is required to compile vint.

  * Add the library as a git submodule